 ICC Public School Third Party Administrators

-ICC Third Party Administrators processes liability claims for public schools nationwide for: Sexual Harassment, Sexual Assault, Bullying, General Liability, Workers' Compensation, Wrongful Death, Slander, Premise Liability, Breach of Duty to Protect, and Claims from Wrongful Exposure of Students.
+ICC Third Party Administrators processes liability claims for public schools nationwide for: Sexual Harassment, Sexual Assault, Bullying, General Liability, Workers' Compensation, Wrongful Death, Slander, Premise Liability, Breach of Duty to Protect, and Claims from Wrongful Exposure of Students; Now COVID 19.

 How does ICC handle liability claims